Skip to main content

 • Overtime and premium pay are regulated.
 Additional pay is required for overtime, night work, Sundays, and public holidays.

-• Employees receive 14 salaries per year.
-This includes:
+• Employees receive 14 salaries per year, including:

 • 12 monthly salaries